 It provides total peace of mind—you can’t outlive your coverage as long as you pay your premiums, plus the rates never increase.

 If you’re set on buying term insurance, we can help you.
 The good news is, term life insurance still makes sense for an 89 year old in some cases.

 We have access to carriers that are easier on underwriting and can help you get quality term life insurance if that’s what you’re looking for.

 The good news is that we can adjust the policy price to fit your budget.
 Many of our clients are low-income seniors on a tight budget.
 Our goal is to help everyone find a policy regardless of their financial situation.

 The short answer is no.

-Unlike most life insurance programs that require weeks of underwriting analysis, with our life insurance options for 89 year olds, you’ll get an approval in a matter of seconds.
+Unlike most life insurance programs that require weeks of underwriting analysis, with our life insurance options for 89 year olds, you’ll get approval in a matter of seconds.